playfulprogramming/playfulprogramming/content/blog/lifecycle-methods/index.md

 # Re-renders & Beyond

-While rendering and un-rendering are primary actions in a component's lifecycle, they're not the only lifecycle methods on the table.
+While rendering and un-rendering are primary actions in a component's lifecycle, they're not the _only_ lifecycle methods on the table.

 Each of the frameworks has a handful of lifecycle methods beyond the two we've looked at today.
 However, this is where these frameworks tend to diverge, as their lifecycle methods tend to reflect the framework's internals.
-While we'll touch on the framework's internals in a future chapter, for now, let's take a look at one more component lifecycle that's fairly consistent between every framework: Re-rendering.
+While we'll touch on the framework's internals [in the third book of the series](https://unicorn-utterances.com/collections/framework-field-guide#internals-title), for now, let's take a look at one more component lifecycle that's _relatively_ consistent between most frameworks: Re-rendering.

-Re-rendering is just what it sounds like!
-While the initial "render" is what allows us to see the first contents on screen being drawn, subsequent updates — like our live-updated values — are drawn during subsequent re-renders.
+Re-rendering is what it sounds like; While the initial "render" is what allows us to see the first contents on screen being drawn, subsequent updates — like our live-updated values — are drawn during subsequent "re-renders".

 Re-renders may occur for many reasons:

 - Props being updated
 - State being changed
-- Explicitly calling a re-render with other means
+- Explicitly calling a re-render via other means

 While we might attribute the definition of "rendering" to mean "showing something new on-screen", this is only partially true.
 In some instances, the framework may do some internal updates to the DOM that may not show anything new to the user but is still considered a "re-render".

-> While this isn't always a bad thing — conventional knowledge says that these "empty" re-renders aren't usually bad things — this can lead to problems with an app's performance.
-[We'll touch on how to improve your app's performance with these frameworks in our "Performance" chapter.](// TODO: Add link)
+> While this isn't always a bad thing — "empty" re-renders tend not to be computationally expensive — this can lead to problems with an app's performance.
+[We'll touch on how to improve your app's performance with these frameworks in our third book.](https://unicorn-utterances.com/collections/framework-field-guide#internals-title)
+>
+> I wish I could write about it sooner, but performance optimizations is a broad topic which often requires deep technical knowledge; a bad fit for a book covering the fundamentals.

  <!-- Note to author: This is because Angular does not use a virtual DOM but instead uses an incremental DOM.
 This is why there's no clean direct "re-render" lifecycle method -->

-Each render that displays new content to the user is called a "paint".
+This isn't to say that these "empty" renders are the same as renders that display new content: Each render that displays new content to the user is called a "paint".

 Let's take a look at how each framework exposes re-rendering to the user via lifecycle methods.